vikramsg/vikramsg.github.io/_posts/2026-01-06-introduction-to-formal-methods---part-1.md

 # Introduction to Formal Methods (Part 1): Why Spec First?

 Formal methods, sounds very... formal!
-But I have been trying to dive a bit into what they are and so I decided to write down my learnings.
+But I have been trying to explore what they are and so I decided to write down my learnings.
-Hopefully this proves a good starting point for someone else who was curious about the idea but didn't have a good starting point.
+Hopefully this proves a good starting point for someone else who is curious about the idea but doesn't have a good starting point.

 This post is part 1 of 2.
 In part 1, I will try to give a more conceptual understanding, while also introducing tooling using `Quint`.